The Woodrow Wilson Center Press

 The Quest for Sustained Growth: Southeast Asian and Southeast European Cases

-In 1997, the "Asian Economic Miracle," thirty years of rapid growth and low inflation, ended abruptly with runs on Southeast Asian currencies and a mass flight of capital, precipitating deep economic recessions.
-Meanwhile, countries of Southeast Europe had been struggling to reconstruct market economies out of the shreds left by socialies economies.
-Both regions had been urged by international organizations to adopt a package of policies, often called the "Washington COnsensus," of deregulation, privatization, trade liberalization, and free-flowing captial.
+This report assesses the "Washington Consensus" on liberalizing markets in pursuit of sustained economic growth.
+In 1997, the "Asian Economic Miracle," thirty years of rapid growth and low inflation, ended abruptly with runs on Southeast Asian currencies and a massive flight of capital, precipitating deep economic recessions.
+Meanwhile, the countries of Southeast Europe had been struggling to reconstruct market economies out of the shreds left by socialist economies, their efforts complicated by civil strife or war.

 What People are Saying